Tuncurry

 Population growth drivers in Tuncurry are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Feb 2026, the population of Tuncurry is estimated at around 6456 people.
-This reflects an increase from the 2021 Census figure of 6376 people, a growth of 80 individuals (1.3%).
-The change was inferred from AreaSearch's estimation of the resident population as 6299 following examination of the latest ERP data release by the ABS in June 2024, combined with an additional 35 validated new addresses since the Census date.
-This results in a density ratio of 412 persons per square kilometer.
-Tuncurry's growth rate since the census is within 1.5 percentage points of the SA3 area's (2.8%), indicating competitive growth fundamentals.
-Interstate migration contributed approximately 87% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Tuncurry is around 6,456.
+This figure reflects a growth of 80 people since the 2021 Census, which reported a population of 6,376.
+The increase was inferred from AreaSearch's resident population estimate of 6,299 in Jun 2024 and additional validated new addresses since the Census date.
+This results in a population density ratio of 412 persons per square kilometer.
+Tuncurry's growth rate of 1.3% since the census is within 1.5 percentage points of its SA3 area's growth rate of 2.8%.
+Interstate migration contributed approximately 87.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-According to population projections, an above median growth is expected for locations outside capital cities.
-The suburb of Tuncurry is projected to expand by 1260 persons to 2041, reflecting a total increase of 17.1% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+According to population projections, the suburb is expected to expand by 1,264 persons to 2041, reflecting an increase of 17.1% in total over the 17-year period.

 Frequently Asked Questions - Population